What is the church?

 What is the state?

-The state is the term used to refer to all those who have charge of administering the country in which they reside; i.e. what we typically call a “government”.
+The state is the term used to refer to all those who have charge of administering the country in which they reside; i.e. what we would call the “government.”

-What is the precise point at issue in this article?
+What is the precise point at issue here?

-The question is how the church and state are to relate to each other since they both claim to hold authority over us.
+The question is how the church and state are to relate to each other since they both claim to hold authority.
 Bavinck writes:

 The moment a government makes its appearance, a certain distinction and split between civilian and religious life automatically makes its appearance as well.
 Alongside the civil rulers we see priests in public life.
 Given this dual situation, the possibility of a clash is always there.
 The boundaries between the two are drawn differently in every nation, and the bonds between them are variously made.
 Bavinck, Dogmatics, 4.391.